Database settings¶

 Default: 5432

 Type of role this host performs in your database cluster.
-This can be either primary for primary databases that serve writes (and reads), and replica for PostgreSQL replicas that can only serve reads.
+This can be primary for primary databases that serve writes (and reads), replica for PostgreSQL replicas that can only serve reads, or auto to let PgDog decide (see failover for more details).

 Default: primary